cyberark/ansible-role-conjur/README.md

 ### Usage

-A running Conjur service accessible from the Ansible host machine and remote machine.
+A running Conjur service that is accessible from the Ansible host and target machines.
-In order to use this suite, ansible 2.3.x.x is required.
+To use this suite, ansible 2.3.x.x is required.

 ### Testing

 We use [Molecule](https://github.com/metacloud/molecule#molecule) to test Conjur's Ansible role, lookup plugin & module.

-In order to run the tests:
+To run the tests:

 1. Clone this project.
 2. Create a Python virtualenv.